larryhastings/correlate/README.md

-This scoring formula has a virtuous-feeling mathematical property I call *"conservation of score".*  Each key that you add to a round in a dataset adds 1 to the total cumulatve score of all possible matches; when you map a key to multiple values, you divide this score up evenly between those values.
+This scoring formula has a virtuous-feeling mathematical property I call *"conservation of score".*  Each key that you add to a round in a dataset adds 1 to the total cumulative score of all possible matches; when you map a key to multiple values, you divide this score up evenly between those values.
 For example, if the key `x` is mapped to three values in `dataset_a`